 Even when the potential for physical injury has been reduced, the disruption of sleep to the individual or their sleep partner can still be severe enough to cause relationship problems.
 However, nearly two-thirds of couples continue sleeping together despite the risk of disturbed sleep.

-How Is REM Sleep Disorder Diagnosed?
+REM Sleep Behavior Disorder Diagnosis

 According to the American Academy of Sleep Medicine’s International Classification of Sleep Disorders, a person must meet four criteria to receive a diagnosis of REM sleep behavior disorder: